innomvula/odin-recipes/README.md

 # odin-recipes
-Building a website for recipes using html.
+Built a website for recipes using html.
 This website will contain links to a few recipes.
 - Website Link: https://innomvula.github.io/odin-recipes
 - Recipe Sources:
   - Jollof Rice: https://www.allrecipes.com/recipe/67061/jollof-rice/